esilva-silva/EsilvaSoft.SlopStudio/README.md

 >
 > **Version 1.0.0 will receive a full review** of code, architecture, security, tests, and documentation before it is declared stable.
 Until then, every release is a pre-release.

-## Current implementation status (21 September 2026)
+## Current implementation status (22 September 2026)

 - **v0.5.0** is archived because its defined functional scope is implemented.
 Its real-environment validation is planned in **Phase 8 / v0.12.0**.
-- **v0.6.0** is the active phase.
-The deterministic autocomplete implementation, isolated cores and automated language/ranking coverage are present; its manual validation is planned in **Phase 8 / v0.12.0**.
+- **v0.6.0**, **v0.7.0** and **v0.8.0** are archived by functional scope.
+They cover deterministic autocomplete, explicit reviewable AI suggestions, and text-file/workspace operations.
+Their manual and native-environment validation remains planned in **Phase 8 / v0.12.0**.
-- **v0.9.0** local AI is available only as an experimental capability. **v0.10.0** administration and maintenance code is preserved as an early implementation, without a current UI entry point.
-The remaining phases are planned.
+- **v0.9.0** local AI is the next experimental phase. **v0.10.0** administration and maintenance code is preserved as an early implementation, without a current UI entry point.
+Later phases remain planned.
 - The desktop UI supports **Portuguese (Brazil), English, Spanish and Simplified Chinese**. `pt-BR` is the initial language and **English (`en`) is the deterministic fallback**.
 This does not translate repository documents under `docs/`, which remain in Portuguese.

-Latest automated evidence for this checkout: solution build with 0 warnings/errors and **2,639 unit tests passed, 0 failed, 20 ignored**.
-Benchmarks were intentionally not used as an acceptance gate.
+Latest automated evidence for this checkout: solution build with 0 warnings/errors, **2,674 unit tests passed, 0 failed, 20 ignored**, and **43 benchmarks passed**.
+The v0.8.0 release workflow generated and checksum-verified four local packages for Windows/Linux x64/ARM64.
 Automated and Headless evidence does not replace the open homologation gates.

 ## Support the project